espressif/esp-hosted/esp_hosted_fg/docs/common/ctrl_apis.md

 ---

 ## 2. Control path events
 - Event are something that the application would subscribe to and get notification when some condition occurs.
-This way application doesnot have to poll for that condition
+This way application does not have to poll for that condition
 - Event subscribe
   - API [set_event_callback()](#13-int-set_event_callbackint-event-ctrl_event_cb_t-event_cb) is called with `event` and `callback function`
 - Event unsubscribe